Arghun-dev/Render-Props/README.md

 maybe the presentation of this component going to be different, maybe it's going to have input's and some other things. or maybe you manager comes to you and says, ohh I have this awesome idea, we wanna have a different loading spinner here, And so you think like, ohh, well actually they're like the same component, and I don't know maybe I need to add a conditional statement in the component, if it pet is equal to puppy, then show that or kitten, and you notice that your component is bloating.

+A design pattern is a general repeatable solution to a commonly occuring problem in software design.

+In React it is mostly to solve an issue regarding rendering and passing props with ease.

 `tight coupling of logic + presentation made our component less reusable and flexible`

 and because we connected our logic and presentation to each other we kind og backed into a corner,